getify/You-Dont-Know-JS/scope-closures/ch2.md

 * Variables are declared in certain scopes, which can be thought of as colored marbles in matching-color buckets.

-* Any reference to a variable of that same name in that scope, or any deeper nested scope, will be a marble of that same color -- unless an intervening scope "shadows" the variable declaration; see Chapter 3 "Shadowing.
+* Any reference to a variable of that same name in that scope, or any deeper nested scope, will be a marble of that same color -- unless an intervening scope "shadows" the variable declaration; see "Shadowing" in Chapter 3.

 * The determination of colored buckets, and the marbles they contain, happens during compilation.
 This information is used for variable (marble color) "lookups" during code execution.